callinSwitzer/NectarLearning/PythonCode/000_PyCaptureNotes.md

 Intel MKL FATAL ERROR: Cannot load mkl_intel_thread.dll.
 ```
 If I use ```python -m pip install --upgrade numpy cython```, then it works.
+I basically use pip to install all packages that affected numpy, mkl, or cython.
+I created an environment that has inconsistencies by using ```conda install <package> --no-dep``` so that conda wouldn't fix the version of numpy I was using.